jplaui/testing_go-ethereum/README.md

 ### Goethereumbook
 The link to the documentation can be found here: https://goethereumbook.org/en/ and https://github.com/miguelmota/ethereum-development-with-go-book

 Below, you find the documentation on how scripts can be executed per topic.
-Always make sure to jump into the respective folders before executing the commands. e.g. jump into the `client` folder before runnnig and then execute commands like `go run main.go`.
+Always make sure to jump into the respective folders before executing the commands. e.g. jump into the `client` folder before executing commands like `go run main.go`.

-This time, system dependencies relied on:
+This time, system dependencies rely on:
 ```
 $$$ solc --version
 solc, the solidity compiler commandline interface